xswitch/battleship/readme.md

 TODO

 # Simple AI
-> Shoot close to same coordinates if it was a hit
+> Shoot close to same coordinates if it was a hit -> change target if last shot sunk a ship
+>> If hit, record on player
+>>> getValidCoordinates() should check if lastShot !== undefined, if so return an adjacent tile if possible
+>>> lastShot should record coordinates -> check all directions for valid -> if nothing is valid, do normal shot
 # Polish site
 > Icons
 > Toasts - Notifications for errors, hits, misses and whatever